Arlo

 A personal assistant optimizes for one user's convenience.
 An AI colleague has to hold up in front of teammates, customers, and auditors.
 That changes what the product has to do.
 Arlo treats every action as something that might need review: connections pass policy before each run, sensitive steps wait on an approver you name, and the audit trace records what happened and why.
 That's why you can point Arlo at real workflows and not just personal to-dos.

+We wrote up what the Cognition deal signals for buyers in Cognition bought Poke — what it means.
 Still weighing options?
 Read our broader Poke alternatives overview and our explainer on the AI executive assistant category.

 Try Arlo